Competence committees: how they deliberate

 Prior to the meeting, the primary reviewer should review the resident’s portfolio, read the observations and other assessment data and determine if the trainee is achieving appropriate standards for their stage of training.
 At the competence committee meeting the primary reviewer should lead a formal discussion on the resident’s progress.
 The committee will consider all available evidence to inform progression recommendations.

 This online activity is meant to provide direction and support for competence committee deliberations.
 It includes several case scenarios for competence committee members to review and discuss as a group.
 These cases represent common issues/concerns that a competence committee may encounter when reviewing and discussing resident files.
 See the “Facilitator Guide” within the activity for more information on how to use this resource.
-Click here to open the activity: Case Scenarios: Competence Committee Discussions.
+Click here to open the activity: Mock Competence Committee Cases for Practice Deliberation.

 Managing a competence committee